Captain Planet and the Planeteers: Gaia

 Gaia (voiced by Whoopi Goldberg in seasons 1–3, Margot Kidder in seasons 4–6) is the spirit of Earth, whose physical manifestation is that of a dark-skinned woman.
 She sends five magic rings to five chosen youths from around the world.
 Four of the rings have the power to control an element of nature (earth, fire, wind, and water), and one controls the element of Heart.
 Gaia claims to have been asleep throughout the 20th century and to have awakened to a more polluted world than when she was last awake; however, this is contradicted by a flashback episode set in the 1920s in which people receive guidance from her.
+She draws inspiration from Gaia, the goddess of the earth in Greek mythology.

 Villains

 Eco-Villains

 The Eco-Villains are a group of antagonists, each representing a particular way of thinking that can cause ecological problems.
 They endanger the planet through pollution, deforestation, poaching, and other activities that harm the environment in order to gain wealth, land, or power.
 While they usually work alone, they are willing to work together when it suits their plans.
 The only time they work as a team is in "Summit to Save Earth" where they are led by Zarm.